A Lagrangian filling for every cluster seed

 \section{Non-degeneracy of curve QPs for plabic fences}

-In this section we construct curve configurations $\SC$ from a certain type of plabic graphs and show rigidity for their associated curve QP $(Q(\SC),W(\SC))$.
+In this section we construct curve configurations $\SC$ from a certain type of plabic graph and show rigidity for their associated curve QP $(Q(\SC),W(\SC))$.
 Let us start with the plabic graphs that we need:

 \begin{definition} An embedded planar bicolored graph $\bG\sse\R^2$ is said to be a \emph{plabic fence} if it satisfies the following conditions. \begin{itemize} \itemsep{0.5em} \item[(i)] The vertices of $\bG\sse\R^2$ belong to the standard integral lattice $\Z^2\sse\R^2$, and they are colored in either black or white. \item[(ii)] The edges of $\bG\sse\R^2$ belong to the standard integral grid $(\Z\times\R)\cup (\R\times\Z)\sse\R^2$.
 Edges that are contained in $\Z\times\R$ are said to be \emph{vertical}, and edges that are contained in $\R\times\Z$ are said to be \emph{horizontal}. \item[(iii)] A maximal connected union of horizontal edges is called a \emph{horizontal line}.
 All horizontal lines must start, on the left, at univalent white vertices with the same $x$-coordinate and must end, on the right, at univalent white vertices with the same $x$-coordinate. \item[(iv)] Each vertical edge must end at trivalent vertices of opposite colors, with white on top and black on bottom, and the end points of a vertical edge must be contained in the interior of a horizontal line.
 In addition, no two vertical edges are contained in the same (vertical) line. \end{itemize} \end{definition}